anfperez/code-assessment-web/blog.md

 So, I'm going to try serialize the names array instead.
 I believe serializing might be a better way to go about things than JSON.stringify...might produce more of the result that I need.

+### 4/5/2018

+Today I decided that I would attempt to approximate the Cart Overlay.
+I'm not completely sure if an Overlay is the best strategy here, but I'll try it anyway.
+The one thing I've noticed from working on this assignment is how there aren't many actual classes, i.e. (class myClass extends React.Component).
+This is a bit contrary to what I've been learning in basic React, which is that everything should be contained in classes.
+But the majority of the components and containers are variables, which I find pretty cool.
+Will need to research which is better to use when.

+Later...

+Still trying to get the Overlay to work.
+I think I *sorta* have it...I am wondering why one of my boolean values isn't becoming "true" upon click.

+Later...

+I was able to get the boolean to work, but now whenever I click on "Show Cart", it just goes to a blank screen.
+The error reads TypeError: Cannot read property 'length' of undefined" and says that "products" in Cart.js has now become undefined.
+There must be something I'm missing in the OverlayContainer.

+Later...

+Since I made a new component, even if I can't exactly get it to be functional at the moment, I decided to try my hand at writing a test for it.
+Doing some research on 'enyzme', 'shallow', and 'jest'.
+I will structure this test class based on the other classes.

 ## Second Task
 2. Enhance Cart Functionality
 * "add to cart", "update cart"